meshmash/Plankton/README.md

 ### Building from source

 If you want to keep up with the latest developments, or if you wish to contribute to the project, then you'll need to compile Plankton on your own computer.
 Plankton is built against .NET 4.0 so you'll need Visual Studio 2010 or later (or SharpDevelop).
 Resolving the dependencies should be as easy as dropping `Grasshopper.dll`, `GH_IO.dll` and `Rhinocommon.dll` into the `lib/` folder.
+The solution also includes a test project which uses [NUnit].

 Once you've built the library continue with the instructions for [pre-compiled binaries](#pre-compiled-binaries).

 ## Thanks

-Thanks to Daniel Hambleton, John Harding, Kristoffer Josefsson, Harri Lewis, Giulio Piacentino, and especially Dave Stasiuk.
+Thanks to Dave Stasiuk, Giulio Piacentino, Kristoffer Josefsson, Harri Lewis, John Harding, Daniel Hambleton.

 ***